George551556/N42-go/README.md

 ## Introduction

-N42 establishes a secure, efficient, and globally connected digital ecosystem, giving developers unparalleled freedom and seamless interoperability for building applications.
-As a high-performance public blockchain, N42 is built using Go, leveraging its superior concurrency, scalability, and deployment simplicity to deliver a resilient and highly efficient infrastructure.
+N42 establishes a secure, efficient, and globally interconnected digital ecosystem, giving developers high autonomy and seamless interoperability for building applications.
+As a high-performance public blockchain, N42 is built using Go, leveraging its superior concurrency, scalability, and ease of deployment to deliver a robust, high-performance infrastructure.

 Featuring a modular, sharded architecture, N42 delivers high transaction throughput and advanced data processing—key elements for building globally connected digital infrastructure.
 Its permissionless framework enables effortless integration and efficient data exchange across a wide range of applications, paving the way for the next generation of decentralized internet services.